What is a life coach? Simply put, a life coach is someone who can help you get perspective on your life and your mind.

 Life coaching is an unregulated industry.
 This means anyone can call themselves a life coach, and formal training is not a requirement.

 However, we believe that education really does matter!
-The coaches we feature have all been professionally certified through the world’s premier training school: The Life Coach School founded by Brooke Castillo which boasts as alumni Jody Moore.
+The coaches we feature have all been professionally certified through various top-tier certification programs, such as The Life Coach School.

 You can trust that each of our coaches have undergone the rigorous training you would expect from a professional.
 Our coaches continue to pursue education and training in their field as a requirement to maintain this prestigious certification as well as current membership in The Church of Jesus Christ of Latter-Day Saints.